-- The amendments specify that the conditions which exist at the end of the reporting period are those which will be used to determine if a right to defer settlement of a liability exists. - Management intention or expectation does not affect classification of liabilities. - In cases where an instrument with a conversion option is classified wholly as a liability, the transfer of equity instruments would constitute settlement of the liability for the purpose of classifying it as current or non-current.
+- The conditions which exist at the end of the reporting period are those which will be used to determine if a right to defer settlement of a liability exists. - Management intention or expectation does not affect classification of liabilities. - In cases where an instrument with a conversion option is classified wholly as a liability, the transfer of equity instruments would constitute settlement of the liability for the purpose of classifying it as current or non-current. - Only covenants with which an entity must comply on or before the reporting date will affect a liability's classification as current or non-current.